MSBAi Curriculum

 Summer Semester (4 Credits)

-BADM 557: Business Intelligence with AI (4 credits)
+BADM 557: Business Intelligence (4 credits)

 You develop the practical BI skills that translate data into business decisions: framing the right questions, analyzing data across functions, building dashboards, and communicating findings to leadership.
 AI tools are used throughout to accelerate analysis and sharpen recommendations.
-Portfolio artifact: BI dashboard and business case analysis using real organizational data.

 Final Fall Semester (8 Credits)

-BADM 576: Data Science & Machine Learning (4 credits)
+BADM 576: Data Science and Analytics (4 credits)

 This is ML II.
 Building on FIN 550, you extend into advanced techniques: ensemble methods, unsupervised learning, natural language processing (including transformer models), time series analysis, and neural networks.
 The course also covers MLOps and LLMOps – the infrastructure for deploying and maintaining AI-powered analytics systems in production.
-Portfolio artifact: Advanced ML project with deployment component.

-Capstone / Practicum (4 credits)
+Practicum (4 credits)

 How courses are structured

 Courses are designed for working professionals.
-Expect to spend 8-12 hours per week per course on asynchronous coursework – lectures, case materials, project work, and weekly assignments – all available on your schedule.
+Expect to spend 8-12 hours per week per course on coursework – lectures, case materials, project work, and weekly assignments – all available on your schedule.
 Each course also includes optional live sessions:

 Sessions are optional – no attendance is required – but students who engage report stronger project outcomes and faster skill development.